systemswatch/process-watch/README.md

 ### Configure Process Profile Configuration

-Process profiles are the different functionalities Process Watch offers based on process utilization.
+Process profilers are the different functionalities Process Watch offers based on process utilization.
 Any time you make a new configuration via the configuration tool you must restart Process Watch by executing `sudo systemctl restart process_watch` for the new config to take effect.

 You can access the Process Profile Configuration menu from the main menu by choosing the option "Create a Process Profile Configuration".